Digital Synthesis: History & Taxonomy

 Abstract Algorithm

 If it is not processed sound, a spectral model or a physical model, it is an abstract algorithm.
-Algorithms from this category transfer methods from other domains, like message transmission, to the musical domain.
+Algorithms from this category often transfer methods from other domains, like radio technology (FM Synthesis), to the musical domain.

 Family Tree

 The synthesis experiments at Bell Labs are the origin of most methods for digital sound synthesis.
-[Fig.1] illustrates the relations for a subset of synthesis approaches, starting with Mathews.
-The foundation for many further developments was laid when John Chowning brought the software MUSIC VI to Stanford from a visit at Bell Labs (Chowning, 2011).
-After migrating it to a PDP-6 computer, Chowning worked on his groundbreaking digital compositions, using the FM method and spatial techniques.
+This figure illustrates the relations for a subset of synthesis approaches, starting with Mathews:

 /images/Sound_Synthesis/bilbao_history.png